khchenTW/khchen-academic/content/publication/unikernel/index.md

 ---
-abstract: >-
-  For cyber-physical systems, real-time virtualization optimizes the hardware utilization by consolidating multiple systems into the same platform, while satisfying the timing constraints of their real-time tasks.
+abstract: For cyber-physical systems, real-time virtualization optimizes the hardware utilization by consolidating multiple systems into the same platform, while satisfying the timing constraints of their real-time tasks.
 This paper considers virtualization based on unikernels, i.e., single address space kernels usually constructed by using library operating systems.
 Each unikernel is a guest operating system in the virtualization and hosts a single real-time task.

-  We consider deferrable servers in the virtualization platform to schedule the unikernel-based guest operating systems and analyze the worst-case response time of a sporadic real-time task under such a virtualization architecture.
-Throughout synthesized tasksets, we empirically show that our analysis outperforms the restated analysis derived from the state-of-the-art, which is based on Real-Time Calculus.
-Furthermore, we provide insights on implementation-specific issues and offer evidence that the proposed scheduling architecture can be effectively implemented on top of the Xen hypervisor while incurring acceptable overhead.
 slides: ""
 url_pdf: ""
 publication_types: